BunsDev/iMO/README.md

 It's easy to get it wrong, but that doesn't mean it
 should be included.
 Theatre's a feature, not a bug.

-Though we save on gas from not having to compound
+Though we save on gas from not having to compound...
 depositors constantly, we spend a bit of gas keeping
-the voted median (for APR) perpetually up to date,
+the voted median (for APR) perpetually up to date...
-using a time-weighted aggregate of
-This same weight is also applied in crystallisation.